 Awards, Best Use & Distinctions

-Best Landscaper®; APS Award for Landscape Merit 2009; Fernleaf Hybrid variety; Novelty variety; Fragrant; general garden and landscape use; perennial border; deer resistant.
+Best Landscaper®; BeeLoved®; APS Award for Landscape Merit, 2009; Our Own Peonies; Fernleaf Hybrid variety; novelty variety; fragrant; general garden and landscape use; perennial border; attracts pollinators and bees; deer resistant.

 Basic Growing Requirements